Rocinate-droid/Devops-Project/README.md

 ## 🚀 Usage Instructions

-Note: Ensure that if you are using a windows machine, you would need to install a WSL and install git,ansible and terraform in it since ansible-vault can be edit using a linux os.
+Note: Ensure that if you are using a windows machine, you would need to install a WSL and install git,ansible and terraform in it since ansible-vault can be edited using linux based OS.

 ### 1. Clone the Repository